-The Corporation of the Town of Laurentian Hills was formed through the second round of the Provincial Government's amalgamation process in 2000.
+History - The Corporation of the Town of Laurentian Hills was formed through the second round of the Provincial Government's amalgamation process in 2000.
 The United Townships of Rolph, Buchanan, Wylie and McKay and the Village of Chalk River became one.
-Click here for a condensed version of the history of the region.

 The history of Laurentian Hills has been researched and written in a book by Jennifer Mercer.
 "Staying the Run: A History of the United Townships of Rolph, Buchanan, Wylie and McKay" is available at our local libraries and the Rolph, Buchanan, Wylie and McKay historical society.